Using a Custom Domain

 | Value | conduit-verify-a1b2c3d4e5f6 |

-DNS propagation typically takes a few minutes, but can take up to 48 hours depending on your provider and the TTL of existing records.
+DNS propagation usually takes a few minutes.
+It can take up to 48 hours, and the time depends on your provider and on the TTL of the existing records.

 Using the web UI